hmttai/Testing-Engineer/README.md

 # Testing Engineer

 This repository contains the work of the Testing Engineer project, which includes both personal and group contributions.
+My test subject is the OrangeHRM website version 4.5, which is a human resource management site.
+To deploy this website, please click the following link for detailed instructions on setting up the environment: https://s.net.vn/5JWC

 ## Personal Work